 Core budget remains the same as last year to allow Council to determine future debt servicing strategy.
-The only addition this year is a transfer to Climate Action Reserve Fund to allow for consistent annually funding for the Reserve.
 The transfer to capital reserves is budgeted higher to accommodate the decrease in interest and principal payments.
 Funds that are not needed in 2021 for debt servicing are transferred to capital reserves to support current and future capital asset replacement.